NishchayAnand/PROJECT-9---FULL-STACK-MERN-APPLICATION---IGNITE/README.md

-# IGNITE - DEMO REACT APPLICATION
+# IGNITE - REACT-BASED WEB APPLICATION

-Built using React and Redux.
-This application uses rawg.io API to fetch a list of new and popular video games.
+A React-based frontend application that seamlessly integrates with the rawg.io API to fetch an up-to-date list of new and popular video games, allowing gamers to access the latest gaming content with ease.

 ## Hosted on: